+The mobile software ecosystem is heavily differentiated from the OS to the run-time ML framework.
+The diversity of different software code paths can drastically affect hardware performance.
+Hence, a transparent mechanism for operating, introspecting, and evaluating a mobile device is essential.

-The mobile-software ecosystem is heavily differentiated, from the OS to the machine-learning run time.
-The result can be drastic hardware-performance changes or variability.
-Mobile devices employ various OSs: Android, iOS, Windows, Ubuntu, Yocto, and so on.
-Each one has an ecosystem of ML application programming interfaces (APIs) and application-deployment options that necessitate particular software solutions.
+Mobile devices employ various OSs: Android, iOS, Windows, Ubuntu, Yocto, etc. Each OS has an ecosystem of ML application programming interfaces (APIs) and application-deployment options that necessitate particular solutions.
+Numerous APIs have served in the development of ML applications.
+A single SoC or OEM device will often have to support a vendor SDK and/or a plurality of frameworks.

-Smartphone OSs have undergone substantial consolidation.
-Numerous APIs have served in the development of ML applications, and often, a single SoC or OEM device will support a vendor SDK and a plurality of frameworks.
-SoC vendors will by default offer a proprietary SDK that generates optimized binaries so ML models can run on SoC-specific hardware.
-These vendors also make engineering investments to support more-generic frameworks, such as TensorFlow Lite (TFLite) \cite{tensorflowlite} and NNAPI \cite{nnapi}, that provide a compatibility layer to support various accelerators and device types.
-Because engineering resources are limited, however, SoC vendors must prioritize their own SDKs, often resulting in partial or less-optimum generic-framework support.
+SoC vendors offer a proprietary software development kit (SDK) that generates optimized binaries so ML models can run on SoC-specific hardware.
+These vendors also make engineering investments to support more generic frameworks, such as TensorFlow Lite (TFLite) \cite{tensorflowlite} and NNAPI \cite{nnapi}, that provide a compatibility layer to support various accelerators and device types.
+But as resources are limited, SoC vendors prioritize their SDKs, resulting in less-optimal generic-framework support.

 The diversity of vendor SDKs and framework-support levels are all reasons why the mobile-ML software ecosystem is fragmented.
 This situation complicates hardware-performance assessment because the choice of software framework has a substantial effect.
-A high-performance SoC, for instance, may deliver low performance owing to an ill-matched framework.
-Even for SoCs that integrate a high-performance ML accelerator, if a generic Android framework such as NNAPI does not support it (well) with high-performance driver back ends, the accelerator will function poorly when handling a network.
+A high-performance SoC, for instance, may deliver low performance, owing to an ill-matched framework.
+For example, even if a SoC integrates a high-performance ML accelerator, if a generic Android framework like NNAPI does not support it with high-performance driver back ends, the accelerator will function poorly when handling a network~\cite{buch2021ai}.

-Because software code paths can drastically affect hardware performance, a transparent mechanism for operating and evaluating a mobile device is essential.